Tuesday 5 May 2026 – Planning and Sharing Research

 CARE Principles

-Introduction to the CARE Principles for Indigenous Data Governance (Collective benefit, Authority to control, Responsibility, Ethics).
+This session provides an introduction to the CARE Principles for Indigenous Data Governance (Collective benefit, Authority to control, Responsibility, Ethics).
 The session will explain how these principles differ from traditional approaches to data management, focusing on the ethical, culturally responsive stewardship of Indigenous data.
-The session will discuss practical strategies for integrating CARE principles into research projects, promoting respect, transparency, and equitable outcomes for Indigenous communities.
+Practical strategies for integrating CARE principles into research projects, promoting respect, transparency, and equitable outcomes for Indigenous communities will be discussed.

 Repositories, Metadata, DOIs and Licensing